GuilhermeVendramini/mam/README.md

 Register a new domain in "Manage - Estrucure - Domain list"  (admin/structure/domain-entity).

-Manager the actions in "Manage - Configuration - Multisite Manager Actions" (admin/config/multisite-manager).
+Manager the actions in "Manage - Configuration - Multisite Actions Manager" (admin/config/multisite-manager).

 All action will be executed by cron, with no performance problems.